Schools and Colleges - Demo Kit

 The superconducting samples are supported in a double walled aluminium tray with a polystyrene insulating layer.
 This prevents the liquid nitrogen boiling off too quickly and protects the floor of the laboratory!

 Compared to simple superconductivity demonstrations, this system is relatively heavy and not easily transportable, as well as requiring a fairly large amount of liquid nitrogen to cool the superconductors to their operating temperature (77 K or -196 °C).
-However, we aim in the future to make this system available for display (and carefully supervised use!) in outreach activities.
+This system is currently in use for outreach activities.
+It is potentially available for loan.

 The high quality superconducting bulks made by the group allow clear demonstration of superconducting levitation using only a NdFeB magnet and a polystyrene tray of liquid nitrogen.
 This makes for a striking demonstration of the superconducting levitation and suspension effect in a Type-II superconductor due to the pinning of vortex lines in the material (this is often but entirely incorrectly described as the Meissner effect which only occurs for very small magnetic fields in these materials).
 Consequently, the group is always keen, where possible, to supply our colleagues within the UK academic community with superconducting bulks in small numbers for teaching purposes.
 If you are interested in obtaining a sample please email us at the address below.